NVQ: Explain the Procedures for Storing and Retrieving Information

 - Ways to check information for accuracy and why.

 - How to provide information in an agreed format and timescale.

 - The types of information that may be deleted.

 - Problems that may occur with information systems and how to deal with them.

 Information can be defined as facts that were provided by someone or learned about someone or something or facts that were gathered through research or other means.
 It can also be defined as a message that is conveyed through some means.
-Information can be recorded and transmitted and they are very important because it helps with outcomes and decisions.
-They need to be accurate and prepared in a timely manner.
-They have to be specific and stick to the necessity or purpose (be relevant), have meaning and make sense which will help gain understanding.
+Information can be recorded and transmitted and it is very important because it helps with outcomes and decisions.
+It needs to be accurate and prepared in a timely manner.
+It has to be specific and stick to the necessity or purpose (be relevant), have meaning and make sense which will help gain understanding.

 1.1 Explain the Purpose of Storing and Retrieving Required Information